- Heem, Jan Davidsz de

 - Meijer, Fred G. "Jan Davidsz. de Heem's Earliest Paintings, 1626-1628."
 Mercury 7 (1988): 29-36.

 - Segal, Sam.
-A Prosperous Past.
-Edited by William Jordan.
+A Prosperous Past: The Sumptuous Still Life in the Netherlands, 1600–1700.
+Edited by William B. Jordan.
+Translated by P.M. van Tongeren.
 Exh. cat.
-Stedelijk Museum Het Prinsenhof, Delft; Fogg Art Museum, Cambridge, Massachusetts; Kimbell Art Museum, Fort Worth.
+Stedelijk Museum Het Prinsenhof, Delft; Fogg Art Museum, Cambridge, MA; Kimbell Art Museum, Fort Worth.
 The Hague, 1988: 141-164.

 - Bok, Martin Jan.
 "Jan Davidsz. de Heem's Birthplace and Family."
 Mercury 11 (1990): 48-52.

-- Segal, Sam.
-Jan Davidsz. de Heem en zijn Kring.
+- Segal, Sam, and Liesbeth M. Helmus.
+"De Biographie van Jan Davidsz, Cornelis Jansz, Jan Jansz en David Cornelisz de Heem."
+In Jan Davidsz. de Heem en zijn Kring.
+Edited by Sam Segal.
 Exh. cat.
 Centraal Museum, Utrecht; Herzog Anton Ulrich-Museum, Braunschweig.
-The Hague, 1991.
+The Hague, 1991: 55-68.

-- Wheelock, Jr., Arthur K. Dutch Paintings of the Seventeenth Century.
+- Wheelock, Arthur K., Jr. Dutch Paintings of the Seventeenth Century.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 1995: 102-103.